 Using technology to sustain member relationships

-Using technology to enhance one-on-one connections can help bridge the gap between traditionalist members and your branches.
+Using technology like appointment-setting software to enhance one-on-one connections can help bridge the gap between traditionalist members and your branches.
 A dynamic queuing system can ensure that members don’t have long wait times and can find answers to questions quickly and efficiently.